 - Do not cover your baby's head or face.

-- Have your baby sleep in the same room as you do, but do not share your bed.
+- Have your baby sleep in the same room as you do for at least the first 6 months, but ideally for the whole year.
+However, do not share your bed.

 - Avoid overheating.
 Do not overdress your baby.